davidHarush/BingMapTutorial/README.md

 ### Features

 - Support dark mode
-- Show a map using Bing or Openstreet map.
+- Show a map using Bing map.
-- Collect geo location using location services and show an icon on the map with the current location.
+- Show user location on the map.
-- Implement a restful API call to Google Places that get a list of nearby points of Interests.
+- Implement a restful API call (Using Retrofit) to Google Places that get a list of nearby points of Interests.
 - Show the 5 nearest points of interests on the map and update them when the location changes.